marinasundstrom/yourbrand_new_old/README.md

 Container registry:

-And, the container apps need permissions to pull images from the contsiner registry.
+And, the container apps need permissions to pull images from the container registry.

 ### Scale rule for ``yourbrand-carts-api``